DJAndries/gpio2pic/README.md

 To program a hex file from the shell, the `hex <hex filename>` command can be run.
 The `hexstart <hex filename>` can also be used to program the firmware and begin execution within one command.

 For faster development, the `hexwatch <hex filename>` command provides automatic programming and execution restarts upon changes to the hex file.

+When programming, any addresses above 0x2100 will be written to the user data EEPROM.

 #### Execution control